maniaplanet/documentation/creation/importer/index.md

 ChangeLog
 -
 ```
+2014-09-10  - mesh import fixes :
+				- wrong mesh optimisation when smoothing groups (for .3ds)
+				- fix crash with "not collidable"
+				- fix a bug causing too much faces in shapes for items with lod. (re-import recommended)
+				- fix a bug causing duplicated vertices on some materials.

 2014-07-23  - font importer
 2014-04-08  - major importer update, new doc
 2014-03-28  - pivot snapping parameter (pivot snapping already existed but it could not be customized nor deactivated)